ddelange/pipgrip/README.md

 Options:
   --install                     Install full dependency tree after resolving.
   -e, --editable                Install a project in editable mode.
+  --user                        Install to the Python user install directory for
+                                your platform -- typically ~/.local/, or
+                                %APPDATA%\Python on Windows.
+(See the Python
+                                documentation for site.USER_BASE for full
+                                details.)

   -r, --requirements-file FILE  Install from the given requirements file.
 This
                                 option can be used multiple times.